How to Make Tally Marks in Excel (4 Easy Methods)

 How to Make Tally Marks in Excel Using Bar Chart

-• Then, right-click on the y-axis and select Format Axis from the options.
+• Right-click on the y-axis and select Format Axis from the options.

 How to Make Tally Marks in Excel Using Bar Chart

-• In the Format Axis menu, tick on the Categories in reverse order.
+• In the Format Axis menu, check the Categories in reverse order box.

 How to Make Tally Marks in Excel Using Bar Chart